hamalainenilmari/Big-Data-Platform/assignment-1-894931/code/tenant/README.md

 The first argument is the number of concurrent producers (use max as many as you have sample data sets created in **data** folder).
 The second argument is the Kafka broker address.

+The producers run until they have sent their sample files to the kafka server.